 On the last count, I might be a little biased.
 Forster and the Great Lakes area has always been very close to me, and it’s a place where I spent a lot of time growing up.
-I happened to be in the town when a fire sprang up back in late November.
+I was in the town when a fire sprang up back in late November.
 Seeing the flames up on the hill just a few hundred metres from my parent’s place was a chilling sight, as was the panic that set into the town as the fire tore a line towards the packed shopping centre.

 Thanks to the quick and brave actions of fire crews disaster was averted, the fires were confined to bush areas and then slowly put out.
 Due to their efforts, I and the people around me were lucky enough to only have a small taste of this national disaster.

 A lot of these towns have been hit very hard, and they need whatever support we can give.
 The next little holiday you take can do more than just provide you with warm memories and incredible experiences; it can help revitalise some devastated country. #Holidayherethisyear

 A warm winter and very dry conditions reduced the opportunity to prepare for the upcoming season.
 Across the coming months, fires would rage across the state’s Mid North Coast as well as the Hawkesbury and the Blue Mountains, burning vast swathes of bushland and taking multiple lives.